earthdaily/earthone-python/README.md

 - The Vector package now has a `VectorClient` API client, with the usual support for `get_default_client()` and `set_default_client()`.
 Most constructors and methods now accept an optional `client=` parameter if you need to use something other than the default client.
-- Configuration is now accomplished using the standard `earthone.config` package.
+- Configuration is now accomplished using the standard `earthdaily.earthone.config` package.
 In particular, the `vector_url` setting is used to specify the default Vector host.
 The `VECTOR_API_HOST` environment variable is no longer consulted.
 - Vector client methods now raise standard `earthdaily.earthone.exceptions` Exception classes rather than